Asian shares lose ground after Wall Street stumble

 Asian shares lost ground on Friday after a weak session on Wall Street, while global sovereign debt yields were elevated across the board on bets the European Central Bank is moving ever closer towards unwinding its massive monetary stimulus.

-Japan’s Nikkei was down 0.5 per cent, South Korea’s KOSPI dropped 0.3 per cent and Australian stocks declined 1 per cent.
+Japan’s Nikkei was down 0.1 per cent, South Korea’s KOSPI dropped 0.3 per cent and Australian stocks declined 1.3 per cent.
+Hong Kong’s Hang Seng slipped 0.35 per cent.

 The prospect of the ECB turning off the flow of easy money has been a dominant global market theme since President Mario Draghi’s hawkish comments last week, pushing bond yields higher and hurting equities.